conclube/PlugHack/README.md

 ## Installation
 This plugin is very simple to install on your server.
 Just drag and drop the Jar from releases into the **plugins** folder

+## bStats
+bStats collects anonymous date about how many servers are using the plugin